A tibble: 6 × 5

 icon = "graph-up-arrow", color = "success")

-```Render.
+Render.
 Three coloured boxes appear side by side, three cards in one row.
+The icon names come from the Bootstrap Icons library, where you can browse all available icons and copy their names.

 A card does not have to hold code.
 Write a short paragraph in its own row to add a description, exactly as the finished dashboard does at the top: